koirand/git-zoo/README.md

 🐶🐱🐭🐹🐰🦊🐻🐼🐨🐯🦁🐮🐷🐸🐵

-This tool adds the emoji of animals in your git commit message.
+This tool adds random animal emoji to git commit message.
 Let's make commit log a zoo.

 ## Feature
 - Supports both `git commit` and `git commit -m` commands.
-- Works with IDEs such as VSCode and Atom.
+- It works also with IDEs such as VSCode and Atom.

 ## Install